 - Zoom recordings greater than 5GB will not be copied into Echo360.
 Those must be manually downloaded/uploaded into Echo360 if appropriate.

 Students can use Zoom, if they have a zoom login for the institution's account.
 This is not common but it is possible.
 Once again, in order for those recordings to be automatically ingested by Echo360, they must be recorded using an Zoom account that matches the user's Email address in Echo360, and they must be recorded to the Zoom cloud.
 NOTE however that Students cannot alter their Zoom settings in Echo360.
 Administrators can turn off automatic-ingestion for student accounts by editing the user profile for any student to whom this might apply.
+Or Administrators can request that the default for opt in/opt out be changed for their institution.

 AS ALWAYS however, Zoom meetings can be recorded directly to the local machine and uploaded manually to your library.
 They can also be recorded to the Zoom cloud, downloaded from Zoom, then uploaded to Echo360.